Stop Addictions Naturally: Meditative Breathing Methods

 Body-oxygen test results and chosen lifestyle with possible addictions

-Based on observations of thousands of patients by Soviet and Russian doctors, as well as the experience of my students, here are the relationships between morning body-oxygen levels and key lifestyle factors:
+Based on observations of thousands of patients by Soviet and Russian doctors, as well as the experience of my students, here are the relationships between morning body-oxygen levels, addictions, and other crucial lifestyle factors:

 |Lifestyle factor:||Body oxygen < 30 s||Body oxygen > 50 s|